sergvillegas/nyctaxi-airflow/README.md

 ## How It Works

-On the first run, it will initialize with the default configurations which imports the TLC data sets for “Yellow” and “Green” taxis for the last year.
+On the first run, it will initialize with the default configurations which imports the TLC data sets for “Yellow” and “Green” taxis starting for the last year.

 It will also create a config.csv file `projects/nyctaxi/config/config.csv` config.csv will keep a record of the files it can't find and which it will need to look for on the next run.

-Finally, it removes the .gitkeep files in `projects/nyctaxi/tripdata/csv/renamed/.gitkeep`, `projects/nyctaxi/tripdata/pq/.gitkeep` The purpose of these files was to let git create empty directories.

 The out folder `projects/nyctaxi/out/` contains the results for this query:
 - The average distance driven by yellow and green taxis per hour